 - a.
-Historic Preservation Section-In a letter dated October 7, 2010, the Historic Preservation Section stated that their review of Detailed Site Plan DSP-10017, Westphalia Center, The Moore Property Special Purpose Detailed Site Plan, found the subject property (Parcels 168 and 170, Tax Map 90, Grid E4) and the proposed detailed site plan for signage, transit stops, open space and trails will have no effect on identified Historic Sites, Resources, or Districts. - b.
-Archeological Review-In comments, received October 5, 2010, the staff archeologist stated that the subject project would have no effect on archeological resources. - c.
-Community Planning South Division-In a memorandum dated November 9, 2010, the Community Planning South Division stated that the land use proposed by the subject application is consistent with the 2002 General Plan Development Pattern policies for a Regional Center in the Developing Tier and that the land use proposed by this application conforms to the recommendations of the 2007Approved Westphalia Sector Plan and Sectional Map Amendment (SMA) for the Westphalia Center area as approved by CSP-07004-01.
-More particularly, the Community Planning South Division stated that the vision for this Regional Center in the Developing Tier as per the 2002 General Plan is for mixed residential and nonresidential uses at moderate to high densities and intensities, with a strong emphasis on transit oriented development.
-Staff further stated that the Moore property is a component of the designated center "Edge" and that the development proposal including moderate-density housing, neighborhood oriented commercial and recreation facilities comports with the approved concept for the Westphalia Town Center.
+Historic Preservation Section-In a letter dated October 7, 2010, the Historic Preservation Section stated that their review of Special-Purpose Detailed Site Plan DSP-10017, Westphalia Center, The Moore Property, found the subject property (Parcels 168 and 170, Tax Map 90, Grid E4) and the proposed detailed site plan for signage, transit stops, open space, and trails will have no effect on identified historic sites, resources, or districts. - b.
+Archeological Review-In comments received October 5, 2010, the staff archeologist stated that the subject project would have no effect on archeological resources. - c.
+Community Planning South Division-In a memorandum dated November 9, 2010, the Community Planning South Division stated that the land use proposed by the subject application is consistent with the 2002 Prince George's County Approved General Plan Development Pattern policies for a regional center in the Developing Tier and that the land use proposed by this application conforms to the recommendations of the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment (SMA) for the Westphalia Center area as approved by CSP-07004-01.
+More particularly, the Community Planning South Division stated that the vision for this regional center in the Developing Tier as per the 2002 General Plan is for mixed residential and nonresidential uses at moderate to high densities and intensities, with a strong emphasis on transit-oriented development.
+Staff further stated that the Moore Property is a component of the designated center Edge and that the development proposal including moderate-density housing, neighborhood-oriented commercial, and recreational facilities comports with the approved concept for the Westphalia Town Center.

-The Community Planning South Division also expressed the concern that Westphalia Town Center could be fragmented by eliminating the project-wide special purpose detailed site plan requirement.
+The Community Planning South Division also expressed concern that Westphalia Town Center could be fragmented by eliminating the project-wide, special-purpose detailed site plan requirement.

-Urban Design comment: Condition 1d of PGCPB Resolution No. 10-59, however, provides that: "Standards established in the first special-purpose detailed site plan shall be included in the subsequent special-purpose detailed site plan for the balance of the Westphalia Center unless the applicant can affirmatively demonstrate to the Planning Board that such inclusion is inappropriate in whole or part."
+Comment: Condition 1d of PGCPB Resolution No. 10-59, however, provides that: "Standards established in the first special-purpose detailed site plan shall be included in the subsequent special-purpose detailed site plan for the balance of the Westphalia Center unless the applicant can affirmatively demonstrate to the Planning Board that such inclusion is inappropriate in whole or part."
 This requirement is designed to ensure the desired design consistency throughout Westphalia Center to the maximum extent practicable.

 Additionally, the Community Planning South Division was concerned that DSP-10017 does not provide enough detail of the proposed signage design to determine whether the proposed signage for the Moore Property, as well as the sign design recommendations for the remainder of the Town Center, meet the requirements of Condition 15.
-Recommended conditions below, if adopted, would ameliorate this deficiency of the proposed special purpose detailed site plan.
+Recommended conditions below, if adopted, would ameliorate this deficiency of the proposed special-purpose detailed site plan.

 d.
-Transportation Planning Section-In a memorandum dated November 18, 2010, the Transportation Planning Section stated that they had reviewed subject detailed site plan and offered the following plan comments:
+Transportation Planning Section-In a memorandum dated November 18, 2010, the Transportation Planning Section stated that they had reviewed the subject detailed site plan and offered the following plan comments:

-On May 20, 2010, the Prince George's County Planning Board approved Conceptual Site Plan CSP-07004/01 for the Westphalia Center.
-Based on information outlined in PGCPB

-Resolution No. 10-59 the CSP plan was approved with several transportation-related conditions, including the following:
+On May 20, 2010, the Prince George's County Planning Board approved Conceptual Site Plan CSP-07004-01 for the Westphalia Center.
+Based on information outlined in PGCPB Resolution No. 10-59, the CSP plan was approved with several transportation-related conditions, including the following: